xavave/synology-nginx-proxy-manager-compose-file/README.md

 - if your router does not ping your synology docker networks, you can use ip routes as below fyi my router is on LAN IP: 192.168.1.1
 - target: the docker network you want to route
-- gateway: your synology local IP address
+- gateway: your synology local IP address (e.g. 192.168.1.xx where xx is between 2 and 255)
  IP routes to add:

  e.g.